isc-projects/kea/doc/guide/hooks-radius.rst

    }

-For the RADIUS hook library to operate properly in DHCPv4, it is necessary to also load the Host Cache hook library.
+For the RADIUS hooks library to operate properly in DHCPv4, the Host Cache hooks library must also be loaded.
 The reason for this is somewhat complex.
 In a typical deployment, the DHCP clients send their packets via DHCP relay which inserts certain Relay Agent Information options, such as circuit-id or remote-id.
 The values of